Shopping on Instagram: How to Set up Instagram Shoppable Feeds

 Since launch, shopping on Instagram can be directly attributed to over 1,200 orders and over 100K sessions. – Noelle Sadler, VP Marketing, Lulus

-We are pumped up as you are so let me just go into more details about what these features can do for you and how you can start preparing.
+We are pumped up as you are, so let me go into more detail about what these features can do for you and how you can start preparing.

-If you are tired of writing captions that end with a ‘click the link in bio’ to buy this product, then you will definitely love this feature.
+If you are tired of writing captions ending with a ‘click the link in bio’ to buy this product, then you will love this feature.

 What exactly is Shopping on Instagram?

-Shopping on Instagram enables you to tag up to five products per image or up to twenty products per carousel and allow your followers with a simple tap to buy these products from your online shop.
-The tagged product has all the information and pricing and makes shopping on Instagram a perfect solution for businesses’ mobile shops.
+Shopping on Instagram enables you to tag up to five products per image or up to twenty products per carousel and allow your followers to buy these products from your online shop with a simple tap.
+The tagged product has all the information and pricing, making shopping on Instagram a perfect solution for businesses’ mobile shops.

 shoppable Instagram feed